Ilyass-Bougati/Alexandre/README.md

 I decided not to use Lombok because it caused me troubles with Jetbrain Idea.

 ### The database
-I used Postgres for the database, and I roughly followed the following diagram
+I used Postgres for the database, and I roughly followed the following diagram, I followed [this article](https://vladmihalcea.com/the-best-way-to-map-a-onetomany-association-with-jpa-and-hibernate/) to help me with the mapping.

 ![image](imgs/diagram-db.png)